aws-powertools/powertools-lambda-python/docs/quickstart.md

         return app.resolve(event, context)
     ```

-We added powertools logger in line 6 and all the configuration is done.
+We add powertools logger (line 6) and all the configuration is done.
-We also used `logger.inject_lambda_context` decorator to inject lambda context into every log.
+We also use `logger.inject_lambda_context` decorator to inject lambda context into every log.
 We instruct logger to log correlation id taken from API Gateway and event automatically.
 Because powertools library adds a correlation identifier to each log, we can easily correlate all the logs generated for a specific request.

-As a result, we should see logs with following attributes.
+In result, we should see logs with following attributes.
 === "Example Application Structured Log"
 ```json
 {